Factbox-Back to pubs, gyms and movies: plotting the road back to normal

 Lower Saxony eased restrictions from May 10 in low incidence areas for those vaccinated, with a negative test result or proof of recovery.
 This included the reopening of outdoor dining, accommodation for local travellers, and all retail stores.

-Hamburg will allow outdoor dining venues and retail stores to reopen from May 22, with theatres and concert halls set to follow from May 28.
+Hamburg allowed outdoor dining venues and retail stores to reopen from May 22, with theatres and concert halls set to follow from May 28.

+The country as a whole is on target for outdoor concerts this summer, with social distancing and COVID-19 testing for attendees, and if cases fall further fans should be back at soccer matches in August.

 GREECE